 The Curtis Alumni Community Service Grant is a competitive grant that is awarded annually to support the summer community service project of a young Curtis alumnus or alumna.

-Curtis alumni in Grades 9–12 may apply, and applications must be received via email to firstname.lastname@example.org, or postal mail to Curtis School, 15871 Mulholland Drive, Los Angeles, 90049, in care of Alexis Shuster, Manager of Alumni Relations, between November 18 and February 18, 2020.
+Curtis alumni in Grades 9–12 may apply, and applications must be received via email to firstname.lastname@example.org, or postal mail to Curtis School, 15871 Mulholland Drive, Los Angeles, 90049, in care of Alexis Shuster, Manager of Alumni Relations.

 Create an Alumni Profile and update your own contact information when it changes so that you will receive invitations to special alumni events, electronic and printed publications, and other communications of interest to our alumni.
 Add your Profile today to receive an invitation to submit a class note, the e-newsletter just for Curtis alumni and other publications that will keep you informed about what is happening at Curtis today!

-If you wish to play a more active role in alumni affairs, you may consider joining this small, dedicated group that works closely with the school to reach out to our broader community of graduates in a number of areas and to assist in fundraising.
+If you wish to play a more active role in alumni affairs, join a small, dedicated group that works closely with Alumni Council Officers and the school to further our goal of increasing alumni engagement.